 - 159. Other principals that have been established by Common Law relate to trees overhanging ownership boundaries.
 Tree owners are not required to cut back their trees which overhang neighbouring boundaries, but they may be liable if their trees cause damage. - 160.
-Neighbouring householders and landowners have the legal right to prune back overhanging trees to their boundary line and offer the cuttings back to the tree owner, who are not obliged to take them.
-If the trees are legally protected, they must first seek permission from TRDC via a tree works application or Conservation Area Notification. - 161.
+Neighbouring householders and landowners have the legal right to prune back overhanging trees to their boundary line and return the cuttings to the tree owner.
+But if the trees are legally protected, they must first seek permission from the Council via a tree works application or Conservation Area Notification. - 161.
 Tree owners are also not required to clear leaves, branches or detritus that fall into neighbouring properties.
 Although in respect to overhanging fruit, such as apples neighbouring owners do not have the automatic right to keep them, but should offer it back to the owner in the first instance.